aowabinr/SAR_hst/README.md

 ## Methods
 ### Environment
 We used a 2D Gridworld environment for the search and rescue problem.
 The black cells correspond to obstacles that the agents can not occupy.
+You can customize your own environment by editing any of the current environments, or adding a new environemnt in ./envs/magw/maps.
+Follow the nomenclature for creating the .txt file: map{$map_id}_{num_target}_multi.txt.
+If you'd like to customize the environment further, please do so in the following directory: ./envs/magw/maps.
+To edit the environment,  you can change ./envs/magw/maps/multiagent_env.py.
+To change the novelty-based reward function, edit the "compute_final_reward" function in load_env.py

 <img src="./gifs/init.png" width="360px">

 ### State Space and Action Space